luhn/docker-gunicorn-proxy/README.md

 * `CONCURRENCY` — The number of concurrent requests to allow through to gunicorn.
 It's recommended to set this equal to the number of gunicorn workers.
+* `MAX_CONNECTIONS` — The number of simultaneous connections HAProxy will accept.
+Defaults to 2000.
 * `SYSLOG_SERVER` — A syslog server to output logs to.
 Defaults to `localhost`.
 * `QUEUE_TIMEOUT` — How long requests will wait for a gunicorn worker before